ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

     -   1 bit to pack the SWC description for 2 arcs.

-    -   1 bit to tell there a boot parameter index (32bits) to use at reset time
+    -   1 bit to tell there a boot parameter array index (32bits) to use at reset time

     -   1 bit to tell the SWC needs or not a MEMREQ initialization if there is no need for declaration of an instance (no instance, no